Veterinary Assistance Program

 As part of the overall care plan, we plan to facilitate spay/neuter, vaccinating, and microchips for all pets in the household.
 Further, we can link pet owners with a broad scope of additional resources such as pet behavior & training, pet food pantry, and pet loss support resources.

 To learn more about the program and apply for support, contact our Humane Advocacy Team at (510) 563-4627 or firstname.lastname@example.org.

 This program is not intended for medical emergencies.
 If your pet is experiencing a medical emergency, please go to an emergency veterinary hospital.

 Not experiencing any medical emergencies or needs but in need of food for your pet?
 We are currently offering a drive-through free Pet Food Pantry for dog and cat owners needing extra support in feeding their pets.
-Please visit our Pet Food Pantry page or contact our Manager of Humane Advocacy at (510) 563-4627 for information.
+Please visit our Pet Food Pantry page or contact our Humane Advocacy Team at (510) 563-4627 for information.

 These clinics are offered in Oakland and Berkeley to provide free core vaccinations for cats and dogs as well as free deworming, flea medication, free and discounted microchipping, and spay neuter resources.